dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ## Manual sync

 ### Argo CD
 With Argo CD, you declaratively specify manual sync by setting `syncPolicy: {}` on the `Application` GitOps resource.
 This way, Argo CD will detect changes, show them on the UI, etc., but will not take action to reconcile them.
-Instead synchronization can be manually triggered on the web UI (which is very straightforward for beginners) or the CLI with [`argocd app sync`](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_app_sync/).
+Instead, synchronization can be manually triggered on the web UI (which is very straightforward for beginners) or the CLI with [`argocd app sync`](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_app_sync/).

 ### Flux
 Using Flux, automatic reconciliation is the norm, but you can opt-out of it by 'suspending' the GitOps resource.
 This can be done declaratively by setting [`suspend: true`](https://fluxcd.io/docs/components/kustomize/kustomization/#reconciliation).